 TABLE OF CONTENTS

 The Devil’s Lettuce strain sports a nickname for marijuana that was a part of government propoganda against the plant.
 The strain is an ode to a time where smoking marijuana was looked down upon by a majority of the population.
-A large percentage of people are find with medical and recreational marijuana but their politicians are not voting accordingly.

 The following will dive into information on the Devil’s Lettuce marijuana strain.